In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 Each stakeholder then writes their key tasks on their post-it notes.

-- they are in an order that could genuinely work
+- tasks are in an order that could genuinely work

 - each task has a realistic deadline